 Mr Caterpillar and the Special Timbers Incident is subtitled: A morality tale for caterpillars, children and adults.
 The work was co-authored by a group calling themselves The Mr Caterpillar Collective.
 Mr Caterpillar, himself, is a very animated toy caterpillar prone to falling through portals.
 He finds himself in such unlikely places as a tasty myrtle forest, Cabinet boardrooms, a threatened midden and a specialty timbers shop.
 Things get particularly hairy when he is spotted by Mr Scientist.

-To launch Mr Caterpillar and the Special Timbers Incident and Art by Nature, Jamie, the Mr Caterpillar Collective and Bright South are presenting a special performance of Mr Caterpillar and the Special Timbers Incident, with the wonderful Emily Sheppard.
+To launch Mr Caterpillar and the Special Timbers Incident and Art by Nature, Jamie, the Mr Caterpillar Collective and Bright South are presenting a special performance of Mr Caterpillar and the Special Timbers Incident.
 There will be food, there will be music, and there will be a caterpillar.
 And there will also be an exhibition of selected images from both books, which are for sale.
 We’d love to see you there!

-Performance by Emily Sheppard, Jamie Kirkpatrick and the Mr Caterpillar Collective, and dual book launch: Saturday 7th December 2019, 4-6 pm.
+Performance by The Mr Caterpillar Collective, and dual book launch: Saturday 7th December 2019, 4-6 pm.

 Exhibition: 7th and 8th of December, 2019, open from 10am – 4pm.

 Location: Kingston Community Hub (that’s on the old school site, between the Coles shopping centre and the Kingston Bypass.

 Both books and images will be for sale.